Juhani

 refers to indicating with a certificate that a product is or will be in accordance

-with a specific requirement (standard or specification).
+with the specific requirements (e.g. according to a standard or specification).
 A certificate relates

-primarily to a product case and through that also to those activities of business
+primarily to a product compliance and through that also to those activities of business

 processes determined to assure the specific product features.
-Certifications concerning
+Certifications with regard to

-product or the business performance of a company, but it is used for the purposes
+product or the business performance of an organization.
+Certification is

 closely linked with market and customer communication.
 A third party certification

-of a quality management system apart from the product and the customer is questionable
+of a QMS apart from the product and the customer is questionable

 from the business benefits' point of view.